MohamadJehad/OnlineFitnessTraining/README.md

 # Online Fit Trainer App

-A fitness management application designed for trainers to keep track of members' information, vital details, subscriptions, workout plans, and nutrition plans.
+A fitness management application designed for trainers to manage and keep track of members' information, vital details, subscriptions, workout plans, and nutrition plans.

 ## Prerequisites